lamendoza-tip/sysad2-12021/1811849/quiz23/README.md

 * The playbook file for LAMP stack

 **roles**
-* Directory of the roles for the playbook
+* 2 roles included, installation of LAMP and running of LAMP services